 Lower-risk and diversified alternative strategies have outperformed during the quarter, providing ballast in the portfolio during the current bear market.
 Last August, in some portfolios, we initiated a position in an intermediate-term U.S. Treasury bond ETF due to what we deemed to be a growing level of economic uncertainty and heightened risks—including the intensifying U.S.-China trade war—given stretched U.S. equity valuations and low bond yields.
 Since early August 2019, intermediate-term Treasuries have gained about 9%, with most of that return coming during the first quarter.
 They have meaningfully outperformed the broad core bond index.

 With regard to our positions in managed futures, they have produced strong relative returns so far this quarter—gaining in the mid- to high single digits, depending on the fund.
-This stacks up very nicely when compared to a 24% loss in stocks and flat returns for U.S. core bonds.
+This stacks up very nicely when compared to 20%-plus losses in stocks and a low single-digit return for U.S. core bonds.
 We know managed futures funds have been challenging positions for many investors to stick with, and it is gratifying to finally see them delivering as we expected.
 To the extent this equity bear has farther to run before it hibernates, we’d expect further material gains from managed futures.

 Non-Core Income Strategies